hoovler/NameGameReduex/README.md

 The rationale for this is to make it easier to continue collaborative development on individual projects amongst different teams.

-### Testing

-All functionality presented within `name-game-api` is tested within that project, in */src/test/java/test/hoovler/api/controllers.GameControllerTests.java* and *LeadersEndpointControllerTest.java*.
-The package resolves to `test.hoovler.api.controllers.*;`

-Each primary endpoint is thoroughly tested with expected values, unexpected values, and bad values, and each test is run as part of a standard Maven build.

-The other projects also contain testing classes, but the functionality isn't as thoroughly or completely tested.
-This is due to the accelerated timeframe within which the project was developed; however, given a normal circumstance, **each method built would have at least one complimentary unit test -- and likely several.** There are plenty of IDE tooling options available to automate the generation of those tests as much as possible.
-.
 ## Development

 This project was developed using [Java 1.8](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) in the [Spring Boot Framework](https://spring.io/projects/spring-boot).